Is folding pocket AA pre-flop the right play here?

 would i coin flip $1 mill (if i had it) no would i call all in $1 mill hu with AA yes

 You can´t always want to follow maths in the game, if so this game would be completely different than it really is.
 Who would re-raise a 93o hand in the middle of the table against all expectations and making everyone fold and put the hands on a big pot if all the players would only think about the maths involved in the game?
 It's about many other things involved, and that's what turns it funny.
 In the example you are giving, if your chipleader opponent keeps going all-in from then on every single hand, by the maths you will not be playing aby other hand til the hand of the tourney, in the moment he gets all your stack tht was washed away in the blinds... maths also say this, right?
+Sleepy

-Posted by Fakiry: You can't always want to follow maths in the game, if so this game would be completely different than it really is.
+You can't always want to follow maths in the game, if so this game would be completely different than it really is.

-You raise an interesting point.
-In this scenario though, what else is there, short of checking your horoscope? (sorry for being facetious, no disrespect intended).
 Since the big stack is all-in, your play is limited to call or fold, which is just about a 100% math decision, based on the range you put him on, and the expected value of either calling or folding.

-Posted by Fakiry: Who would re-raise a 93o hand in the middle of the table against all expectations and making everyone fold and put the hands on a big pot if all the players would only think about the maths involved in the game?
+Who would re-raise a 93o hand in the middle of the table against all expectations and making everyone fold and put the hands on a big pot if all the players would only think about the maths involved in the game?
 It's about many other things involved, and that's what turns it funny.
 In the example you are giving, if your chipleader opponent keeps going all-in from then on every single hand, by the maths you will not be playing aby other hand til the hand of the tourney, in the moment he gets all your stack tht was washed away in the blinds... maths also say this, right?
+Sleepy

 Well, no...
 You factor in the range of hands your opponents are playing.
 If someone has a VPIP and PFR of 100%, you can widen your calling range and quickly double up a few times.
 Your ev is huge here compared to the blinds you lose (unless the blinds are huge also).